Healthy for the Program, Healthy for the SMS Manager

 Proactive aviation risk management is an organizational wide effort towards identifying risk and mitigating hazards before an incident occurs.

 For an aviation safety management system (SMS) to get to a point of proactive aviation safety , there will be considerable upfront work required.
 As you probably know from personal experience – aviation safety managers:

 - Spend years overcoming resistance in management and among employees

 - Creatively employ custom methods of monitoring safety performance

 The list goes on, but frankly, aviation safety managers spend a long time dealing with a lot of "stuff."
 It can be as simple as daily frustrations and stress, to full-on burnout.
-The challenge is that safety managers have to manage their program in a way that improves safety, but without hating their job in the process.
+The challenge is that safety managers have to manage their SMS in a way that improves safety, but without hating their job in the process.